Rool Svelte

 <!-- All SDK methods work directly --> <button onclick={() => channel.prompt('Hello')}>Send</button>{/if}Reactive Object

-Track a single object by ID with auto-updates:
+Track a single object by location with auto-updates:

 <script> let channel = $state(null); let item = $state(null);